-Chargeback Thresholds & What They Mean for Your Business
+Chargeback Thresholds & Your Business

 Preventing chargebacks isn’t just important to your bottom line.
 It’s vital to your company’s very existence.

-That’s because chargebacks aren’t just extra expenses to deal with.
-They’re also serious threats to your merchant accounts—the same accounts you use to process payments, do business and keep your company afloat.
+That’s because chargebacks aren’t just extra expenses to deal with they’re also serious threats to your merchant accounts—the same accounts you use to process payments, do business and keep your company afloat.

 You see, all four major card networks have a maximum chargeback threshold for their merchants.
 These set stringent caps on a merchant’s chargeback ratio every month.
 If the merchant surpasses that cap, they can get charged additional fees, put on a warning list or even have their account shut down entirely.

 And that means no more payment processing—or profits—for you.

 Chargeback ratios are determined by dividing the total number of a merchant’s chargebacks per month by the total number of transactions in that same period (except MasterCard who divides the total number of merchant’s chargebacks per month by the total number of transactions in the previous month).

 Say a merchant has 100 chargebacks in May and a total of 1,000 transactions.
 That would give them a 10 percent chargeback ratio for the month (100 divided by 1,000).